-Before the application of oversubscription criteria, children with a statement of special educational need or Education, Health and Care Plan which names the school will be admitted.
+Before the application of oversubscription criteria, children with an Education, Health and Care Plan which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.

 If the number of preferences for the school is more than the number of spaces available, places will be allocated in the following priority order: